 While you are changing the time, you should consider checking these items off your home safety list:

-- Replace The Batteries In Your Smoke Detector
+Replace Batteries In Your Smoke Alarms

 According to the National Fire Protection Association (NFPA), an estimated 800 lives could be saved each year in the United States if all homes had working smoke detectors.
 Make sure your home is safe and ready for winter with functioning smoke alarms.

-- Replace The Batteries In Your Carbon Monoxide Detector
+Replace Batteries In Your Carbon Monoxide Detectors